eslint/rfcs/designs/2022-supress-ignored-file-warnings/README.md

     implementing this RFC as possible.
 -->

 Adding additional CLI flags adds additional mental overhead for the users.
 It might be confusing for users who don't experience this problem.
-Since we maintain backwards compatibility, ESLint and FlatESLint are going to behave slightly differently.
+Since we maintain backward compatibility, ESLint and FlatESLint are going to behave slightly differently.

 ## Backwards Compatibility Analysis